This page has been machine-translated from the original page.

 Conditional Branching

-# Using IF token
+# Using the IF token

 .if (Condition) { Commands }